alexandrenardi/aws-devops-end-to-end-workshop/README.md

      - Logs
        - Check “S3 logs – optional” check box
        - Bucket = demobookstore-books-service-pipeline-bucket-< YYYYMMDDHHMM >
-       - Check the “Allow AWS CodeBuild to modify…” check box
+       - * Check the “Allow AWS CodeBuild to modify…” check box
      - Leave all other fields as they are and hit “Continue to CodePipeline”, to go back to CodePipeline creation
      - In IAM, attach policy “AdministratorAccess” to role demobookstore-BooksService-BuildProject-service-role
-   - Output artifacts = BuildArtifacts  (or other of your choice)
+   - * Output artifacts = BuildArtifacts  (or other of your choice)
 4. Create the Deploy stage with two action groups:
    - The first one to create a change set with changes
-     - Action name = GenerateChangeSet
+     - * Action name = GenerateChangeSet
-     - Action provider = AWS CloudFormation
+     - Deploy provider = AWS CloudFormation
-     - Input artifacts = <the same you choose in Build -> Output artifacts>
+     - * Input artifacts = <the same you choose in Build -> Output artifacts>
      - Action mode = Create or replace a change set
      - Stack name = DemoBooksServiceStack (or another name you’ve chosen)
      - Change set name = pipeline-changeset
-     - Template -> Artifact name = <the same you choose in Build -> Output artifacts>
+     - Template -> Artifact name = BuildArtifact
      - Template -> File name = template-export.yml
      - Capabilities: select CAPABILITY_NAMED_IAM and CAPABILITY_AUTO_EXPAND
      - Role name: demobookstore-CloudFormation-role
      - Advanced -> Parameter overrides = {"AppId":"demobookstore-BooksService", "ProjectName":"demobookstore"}
-     - Output artifacts = OutputArtifacts (or other of your choice)
+     - * Output artifacts = OutputArtifacts (or other of your choice)
+     - Create the pipeline and check if it runs and all steps are green after a while.
+Our next step will be to add another action to Deploy stage
    - The second action group executes the change set:
      - Action name = ExecuteChangeSet
      - Action provider = AWS CloudFormation